metabolismregulation/metabolismregulation.github.io/help.md

 ## Tips

-* To modify all objects of the same type: go to 'Current Elements' palette at the bottom of the palette section, select an element, **right click > Select Matching Elements**.
+* To modify all objects of the same type: go to **Current Elements** palette at the bottom of the palette section, select an element, **right click > Select Matching Elements**.

 * To make smooth bend points: **right click on a link > Properties > Bends > Smooth Bends**.